 - Vladimir Šucha, Director-General, Joint Research Centre (JRC)

-Plenary Session III: Form and function: design of European research and innovation policies for global competitiveness
+Plenary Session III: Form and function: design of European research and innovation policies for the benefit of society

-In the light of preparations for the next EU Framework and other programmes, the conference will promote discussion on how to design a research and innovation system that can exploit untapped research potential, advance a science-based society and develop a more competitive Europe post-2020.
+In the light of preparations for the next EU framework programme for R&I, the conference aims to promote discussion on how to design a research and innovation system that can capitalise very good research base, advance a knowledge-based society and benefit the society.
 Europe has set a vision of open science and innovation as the new modus operandi for science.

 The questions are, how can we ensure that research and innovation policies designed today will meet the needs of the next generation of researchers, as well as citizens and policymakers?
 How can we make Europe an attractive place to do science and innovation, with talent from around the world?
 What is the role of the framework programme in advancing research and innovation in other EU policies?
 How can we fund the best research in emerging, fast-growing areas and help improve European competitiveness in relation to technological innovation?
-In the context of the interim evaluation of Horizon 2020, the session will take stock of the lessons learned, and address the necessary framework conditions for the next programming period.
-It will contribute ideas and proposals for the next Framework Programme, including synergy with Structural Funds and national strategies.
+In the context of the interim evaluation of Horizon 2020, the session will take stock of the lessons learned, and address the necessary framework conditions for R&I in post-2020 Europe.
+It will contribute ideas and proposals for the 9th Framework Programme, including synergies with other EU programmes and national strategies.